 3 tbsp. prepared horseradish

-1.5 oz. high-quality soy sauce (Shuman uses Den Chan Shoyu)
+1.5 oz. quality soy sauce (Shuman uses Den Chan Shoyu)

 2 oz.
 Tabasco pepper sauce

 2 tsp. celery seed

 1 tsp. freshly ground white pepper

 Combine all ingredients and refrigerate for 24 hours before serving.

 Pour 2 oz. of your favorite vodka into a glass full of ice.
 Fill remainder with Bloody Mary mix.
 Add 3 dashes barbecue bitters.
 Mix.
 Dip the rim of another glass in lime juice, then into a blend of equal parts salt, celery seed, and Old Bay.
 Pour the mixed drink into the rimmed glass and garnish.